Imprinting persistent currents in tunable fermionic rings

 \section{TUNABLE FERMIONIC RINGS}

 In our experiment, we produce fermionic superfluids of $^{6}$Li atom pairs in different regimes across the BEC-BCS crossover by varying the interatomic $s$-wave scattering length $a$ between the two lowest hyperfine states in the vicinity of a Feshbach resonance.
-We focus on three distinct superfluid regimes of a molecular BEC, a unitary Fermi gas (UFG) and a BCS superfluid with coupling strength $1/k_F a \simeq (3.6, 0, -0.4)$, where $k_F = \sqrt{2 m E_F}/\hbar$ is the Fermi wave vector, with $\hbar=h/2\pi$ the reduced Plank constant, $m$ the mass of $^6$Li atom, and $E_F/ h \simeq \{8.2, 9.4, 9.0\}$\,kHz the Fermi energy in the three regimes, respectively (see Appendix A for details on $E_F$ calculation).
+We focus on three distinct superfluid regimes of a molecular BEC, a unitary Fermi gas (UFG) and a BCS superfluid with coupling strength $1/k_F a \simeq (3.6, 0, -0.4)$, where $k_F = \sqrt{2 m E_F}/\hbar$ is the Fermi wave vector, with $\hbar=h/2\pi$ the reduced Plank constant, $m$ the mass of $^6$Li atom, and $E_F/ h \simeq \{8.2, 9.4, 9.0\}$\,kHz the Fermi energy in the three regimes, respectively.
 The superfluid ring is realized by the combination of a tight harmonic confinement along the vertical direction and sculpted optical potentials in the $x-y$ plane [Fig.~\ref{Fig1}(a)].
-In each interaction regime, we adjust the harmonic vertical confinement of frequency $\nu_z$ to ensure the three-dimensionality of the superfluid, namely keeping $h \nu_z / E_F \sim 0.05$.
+We adjust the harmonic vertical trap frequency $\nu_z$ to ensure a similar relative confinement of $h \nu_z / E_F \sim 0.05$ throughout all the explored interaction regimes, thus keeping our ring superfluid three-dimensional.
 The ring-shaped trapping potential in the $x-y$ plane is tailored by a digital micromirror device (DMD) illuminated with blue-detuned light to provide a repulsive optical potential.
 The DMD provides us the flexibility for arbitrarily tuning the superfluid ring geometry, both in terms of mean radius and thickness [Fig.~\ref{Fig1}(b,c)].
-In particular, the latter can be reduced down to a Gaussian full width at half maximum (FWHM) of $2.7(1) \, \mu$m in the radial direction [Fig.~\ref{Fig1}(c)].
-In such a geometry, the size of the ring becomes comparable with the typical size $\xi_0$ of fermionic pairs in the strongly interacting regime.
-At unitarity $\xi_0 \sim 1/k_F \simeq 0.3 \, \mu$m, and grows as $\xi_0 \sim 1/k_F \exp (-\pi / 2 k_F a)$ moving towards the BCS regime, taking a value $\xi_0 \simeq 0.6 \, \mu$m at $1/k_F a = -0.4$.
-In such regime, the evolution of the superfluid phase around the ring becomes essentially one-dimensional in terms of the azimuthal spatial coordinate, allowing for future explorations of one-dimensional out-of-equilibrium dynamics \cite{ Hofferberth2007,Schweigler2017}.
+In particular, the latter can be reduced down to a Gaussian full width at half maximum (FWHM) of $2.7(1) \, \mu$m in the radial direction [Fig.~\ref{Fig1}(c)], reaching similar conditions to those explored in Ref.~\citenum{Cai2021}.
+In such geometry, the size of the ring becomes comparable with the typical size $\xi_0$ of fermionic pairs in the strongly interacting regime.
+At unitarity $\xi_0 \sim 1/k_F \simeq 0.3 \, \mu$m, and $\xi_0$ grows as $\xi_0 \simeq 1/k_F \exp (-\pi / 2 k_F a)$ toward the BCS limit, taking a value $\xi_0 \simeq 0.6 \, \mu$m at $1/k_F a = -0.4$.
+Even deeper in the BCS regime, the evolution of the superfluid phase around the ring would become essentially one-dimensional in terms of the azimuthal spatial coordinate, allowing for future explorations of one-dimensional out-of-equilibrium dynamics \cite{ Hofferberth2007,Schweigler2017}.